Why and how actuaries have betrayed all Canadians

 As someone who has studied thousands of pages produced by our Chief Actuary, I heartily concur with this disappointing assessment of the individual who Canadians trust to safeguard our trillions of dollars in CPP contributions.

-Our self-serving Chief Actuary will invoke confusing terms like sustainability, minimum contribution rate, steady-state financing, pay-as-you-go, and more.
-The table below shows why any of these confusing terms will not overcome the truth:
+Nevertheless, our self-serving Chief Actuary will invoke confusing terms like sustainability, minimum contribution rate, steady-state financing, pay-as-you-go, and more to defend his failure to jubilantly tell Canadians our CPP fund has a huge surplus.
+The table below shows why all of these confusing terms cannot overcome the truth.

 The Asset/Expenditure ratio divides the value of the fund on Dec.
 31 by the forecast of pension payments for the following year.
 The larger the ratio, the bigger the surplus.
-Because 9.8 is more than double 4.77, we could distribute half of the $705 billion base fund and still meet the Chief Actuary’s Asset/expenditure target.
+Because 9.8 is more than double 4.77, we could distribute half of the $705 billion base fund and still meet the Asset/Expenditure target.

 No matter what confusion our deceptive Chief Actuary presents, he cannot avoid the facts in the table above.